Two Degrees Food

-Two Degrees was a one-for-one food company that produced vegan snack bars.
-With one of their main ways to promote their business being to using some of their profit to give food to hungry children.
-Two Degrees Food has provided meals to children in areas including the United States, Kenya, India, Malawi, Somalia, Colombia, and Myanmar.
+Two Degrees Food was a one-for-one food company that produced vegan snack bars.
+One of their main ways to promote their business was using some of their profit to give food to hungry children.
+Will Hauser and Lauren Walters launched the company in 2011, and it went out of business in 2017.

-Overview
+History

 Will Hauser and Lauren Walters founded Two Degrees Food in 2010 and launched in early 2011.
-The company's board of directors also included Keith Monda, the former President of Coach Inc.

 Hauser and Walters picked the name Two Degrees to emphasize the idea that only two degrees of separation exist between consumers to a hungry child.
 In 2011, Two Degrees Food was recognized as a runner up in the Katerva Awards for Food Security.

-Two Degrees Food's board of advisors included physicians Steve Collins and Judith Palfrey.
-The company was based in San Francisco, California, and had a staff of about 23 people.

-Unfortunately, Two Degrees went out of business in February 2017.
+Two Degrees went out of business on February 1, 2017.

 Product and mission

-Two Degrees Food produced a line of supposedly all-natural, gluten-free, vegan and GMO-free nutrition bars in several flavors to appeal to a wider audience, they called them Apple Pecan, Cherry Almond, Chocolate Banana, and Chocolate Peanut.
+Two Degrees Food produced a line of all-natural, gluten-free, vegan and GMO-free nutrition bars in several flavors to appeal to a wider audience.
+These products were Apple Pecan, Cherry Almond, Chocolate Banana, and Chocolate Peanut.
 The recipes were developed by Barr Hogen.

-The company distributed bars to health food, specialty, grocery, college and food service channels across the United States, including more than 1000 locations including Whole Foods, stores, Barnes & Noble College bookstores, coffee shops, and corporations.

 The meals were locally sourced, and the company partnered with global non-profits and NGOs in order to fulfill this mission.

-Their partners included Feeding America, Partners in Health, World Food Program USA, Akshaya Patra and others.
+One of their main ways to promote their business was using some of their profit to give food to hungry children.
+Two Degrees Food has provided meals to children in areas including the United States, Kenya, India, Malawi, Somalia, Colombia, and Myanmar.